 const handleSuccess = (paymentId, transactionHash, paymentDetails) => {

-console.log('Payment successful!', { paymentId, transactionHash });
+console.log('Payment successful!', { paymentId, transactionHash, paymentDetails });

-// Update your order status, redirect to success page, etc.
+// Update your order status here

 alert('Payment completed successfully!');